unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

 ## how to run
 ### Docker
 you have the option of using docker to run the project.
+This is recommended.
+Follow these instructions: https://docs.docker.com/desktop/ to install docker if you don't have it already.
+Then:

-This is recommended. run `docker compose up` for a dev environment, or `docker compose -f docker-compose-prod.yaml up` for a prod environment.
+run `docker compose up` for a dev environment,

+or `docker compose -f docker-compose-prod.yaml up` for a prod environment.

 Developers, please use `docker compose up`.

 Dear marker, please use `docker compose -f docker-compose-prod.yaml up`.
 This command should take about 20-30 minutes to complete depending on your internet connection and what images you may already have cached.

 Caveats: